This Woman Makes $17.50 an Hour Grocery Shopping in Her Free Time

 She can’t peruse the list to see if it includes quirky, unrecognizable or tough-to-find items.
 She says baby food is always a tough one, with its various brands, fruit-and-veggie mixtures and sizes.

 “That’s milk… for cats… in the cat aisle,” she says.
 (Now you know.)

 If the item just isn’t available, Frith can communicate directly with customers using the app to see if another brand or substitute item will work.

-This past winter, Frith took advantage of a break in a snowstorm and accepted an order.
+In early 2016, Frith took advantage of a break in a snowstorm and accepted an order.
 When she dropped off the groceries, her Toyota Camry couldn’t make it up the customer’s icy driveway.

 He actually hiked down, took the driver’s seat (that’s trust!) and maneuvered her car around.
 Though the customer wound up having to carry the cargo a good distance, he still tipped Frith for her efforts.

 Frith has experimented to determine if bigger or smaller orders rake in more money.